lvbn/board-up/README.md

 # Under development

+-Form input might need dummy-proof traps to prevent the user to input wrong emails, or the like.. go to the form.jsx component

 -Mock user under the server> DB folder have been saved to the database using Postman sending json data via post request to the endpoint /newuser (see screenshots: postman) since registration and authentication is not in place yet